Keyboard shortcuts

 3. Parser

-While it is easy enough to manually implement a parser in this case (e.g., Pratt parsing), let's just use chumsky crate, which is one of the most popular parser generator libraries in Rust.
+While it is easy enough to manually implement a parser in this case (e.g., Pratt parsing), let’s just use the chumsky crate, which is a popular parser combinator library in Rust.

 3.1 AST Definition